stan-alam/DataScience/thinkDS/01/notes.md

 To build a good chair, you have to know how to use the tools as well as what, specifically, to with them.

+**In data science, a goal is much less likely to be achievable in exactly its original form.
+In a room full of software devs or inexperienced data-scientists, be particularly wary of anyone presupposing without evidence that a goal is 100 percent achievable.**

+**Knowledge first, then technology, and then opinion.**

+**Document your data project**

+Make sure everything—files, folders, documents, and so on....has a meaningful name